-- If your unit is not from Cradle of Liberty Council, we cannot call out your candidates' without proper written authorization from your council's lodge.
+- If your unit is not from Cradle of Liberty Council, we cannot call out your candidates without proper written authorization from your council's lodge.
 This letter must include the candidates' names and MUST be signed by the lodge adviser, lodge staff adviser, or the council Scout Executive. - 2.
-Elections for Unami Lodge, One can be conducted in camp; however, we encourage you to complete
+Elections for Unami Lodge, One can be conducted in camp; however, we encourage you to complete your unit's election prior to arrival at camp.

-- your unit's election prior to arrival at camp. - 3.
-Order of the Arrow properties are sold at the trading post.
-These items include the latest lodge flaps, as well as lodge fleeces, shirts, and hats. - 4.
+- 3. Based on availability Unami Lodge properties are sold at the trading post. - 4.
 Any member who has not paid their lodge dues for the current year can do so in the camp office. - 5.
 An Ice Cream Social will be held for all Called Out Candidates and members of the Order of the Arrow in the Dining Hall. - 6.
 For Cradle of Liberty Council Troops We will not be conducting Ordeal or Brotherhood inductions as part of the Summer Camp program this summer.
 Opportunities for completing your Ordeal or sealing the bonds of Brotherhood can be found at unamilodge.org.